SkNuwanTissera/Tf-Lite-Android-App-/README.md

 ## For retraining with a new model

-Replace label.txt and graph.lite with newly trained data more .. view blog https://medium.com/@sliit.sk95/training-your-own-model-using-tensorflow-for-poets-824175851702
+Replace label.txt and graph.lite with newly trained data.
+For more information .. view blog https://medium.com/@sliit.sk95/training-your-own-model-using-tensorflow-for-poets-824175851702